sonnong/grade-the-exams/README.md

     >N12345678,B,A,D,D,C,B,D,A,C,C,D,B,A,B,A,C,B,D,A,C,A,A,B,D,D

 ## Usage
-The script must be placed in the same location of the data.
-Output file will include the student's ID and grade.
+- The script must be placed at the same location of the data.
+It asks for input data first, simply enter the file name (without .TXT extension) then if found, general statistics and invalid data (if any) are displayed
+- Output TXT file (for valid data) includes the student's ID and grade.

 ## License
 Free to use.
 See the **UNLICENSE** file for more information.